datarootsio/knowledgebase_guardian/README.md

 Off course, these benefits are not restricted to LLM-powered Q&A systems.
 If you're interested to keep your knowledge consistent as well, make sure to keep reading.

-Keep in mind that this repo acts as a Proof of Concept and not as a full-fledged knowledge base management system.
+Keep in mind that this repo currently acts as a Proof of Concept and not as a full-fledged knowledge base management system.

 # 💡 How it works